blockscout/docs/using-blockscout/overviews/README.md

 Views Under Construction
 {% endhint %}

-Blockscout offeres different informational displays depending on the page, section and instance you are viewing.
+Blockscout offers different informational displays depending on the page, section and instance you are viewing.
 Learn more about different views and data displays in Blockscout:

 * [Top Menu](top-menu.md)
 * [Blocks](blocks.md)